 - Once the dry ingredients and butter are combined and the butter pieces are no bigger than a pea, mix in the pumpkin purée and sourdough discard.
 Mix until just wet and no dry flour.
 Don’t overmix.

-- These can be shaped and baked right away or for optimum digestibility, softer crumb, and more pronounced flavor, you will want to put your dough into the fridge to ferment.
+- Optional: These can be shaped and baked right away or for optimum digestibility, softer crumb, and more pronounced flavor, you will want to put your dough into the fridge to ferment.
 To ferment, cover dough and put in the fridge for 2-12 hours to develop flavor and let the sourdough begin to break down the gluten for digestibility.
+See fermentation notes in full post.

 - Preheat oven to 400 degrees F.

-- Recover each pan with plastic wrap to rechill in fridge while oven finishes preheating.
-Bake one pan of scones at a time.
+- Bake one pan of scones at a time.

 - Bake each pan for 12-14 minutes until a toothpick inserted into the middle of the largest scone comes out clean.